 There are so many variables - day to day variance of electrical use, cloud cover that reduces solar energy input, the outside temperature, etc, etc, etc.

-One way to see exactly how much power is going into, and out of, your RV's battery bank is to use a battery monitor.
+One way to see exactly how much power is going into, and out of, your battery bank is to use a battery monitor.

 This precisely measures the amount of electrical current flow in and out of your batteries.

-If you want to get a truly accurate picture of how much RV solar energy production capacity you need to keep up with your power usage, then a battery monitor is a must-have accessory.
+If you want to get a truly accurate picture of how much solar energy production capacity you need to keep up with your power usage, then a battery monitor is a must-have accessory.

 It comes with Bluetooth capability that lets the monitor communicate with a smartphone app (both iOS and Android).

-This way you can easily see what your batteries are doing.
+Therefore, you can easily see what your batteries are doing.

 (You can view information directly from the monitor, but the app makes it much easier.)